The gender dividend has been saved

 The business case for investing in women

-Women may well be the dominant source of economic growth in the near future—and organisations that are able to capitalisze on the roles women play as economic actors will most likely have a competitive advantage as the world pulls out of the global recession.
+Women may well be the dominant source of economic growth in the near future—and organizations that are able to capitalize on the roles women play as economic actors will most likely have a competitive advantage as the world pulls out of the global recession.

 With a rapidly changing global economy, leaders are urgently seeking an effective method to sustain economic growth.
 While geography, industry, and technology are important considerations, gender is an imperative factor that cannot be ignored.